Code-Institute-Submissions/Band-Project-Website/README.md

 The website is used for audiences and fans to be able to effectively and efficiently book the band for their wedding and Christmas parties by filling in a simple booking form.
 There is the option to sign up for any new material as it becomes available through the Sign Up option in the navigation bar.

-To be able to ensure I was certain that my outcome reached this level I brainstormed my ideas (images for these mockups can be found in a directory within the project code).
+To be able to ensure I was certain that my outcome reached this level I brainstormed my ideas (images for these mockups can be found in a directory within the project code - the mockup for Videos displays only x1 video, during development I decided 1 was not enough and added 3.

 ## Features